strategicdata/pmhc-mds-spec/doc/data-specification/data-model-and-specifications.rst

 Measures will be the Kessler Psychological Distress Scale K10+ (in the case of Aboriginal and Torres Strait Islander clients, the K5) as well as the Strengths & Difficulties Questionnaires.

+See :ref:`outcome-collection-occasion-data-elements` for the data elements for an outcome collection occasion.

 .. _record-formats: